ArdianM90/hms-backend/README.md

 | GET    | /hms/v1/hotels     | Get a list of all hotels | access token/ refresh token |

 ## Planned Features (Work in Progress):
-- user registration,
+- user registration
-- hotel booking functionality (user can create a reservation).
+- hotel booking functionality (user can create a reservation)